aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-stock-charts/create-high_low_close-chart/_index.md

     // Retrieve the Chart object
     Chart chart = worksheet.GetCharts().Get(pieIdx);

-    // Set the legend can be showed chart.SetShowLegend(true);
+    // Set the legend to be shown
+    chart.SetShowLegend(true);

-    // Set the chart title name
+    // Set the chart title
     chart.GetTitle().SetText(u"High-Low-Close Stock");

     // Set the Legend at the bottom of the chart area